open-feature/flagd/docs/configuration/configuration.md

 Environment variable keys are uppercase, prefixed with `FLAGD_` and all `-` are replaced with `_`.
 For example, `metrics-port` flag in environment variable form is `FLAGD_METRICS_PORT`.

-Config file expects the keys to have the exact naming as startup-flags flags.
+The config file expects the keys to have the exact naming as startup-flags flags.

 ## Sync providers